-- Credit Risk Committee: The Company must have a Credit Risk committee, responsible for identifying, assessing, maintaining, monitoring and reporting on Insurance Operations Credit Risk (IOCR) exposures. - Debt reconciliations: Outstanding balances from the General Ledger have to be agreed to supporting documentation and overdue payments chasing letters sent to policy holders - Completion of due diligence activities: The Company must confirm material facts about the counterparty by reviewing several elements such as annual and quarterly financial information for the past 3 years, financial projections, capital structure, summary of current tax positions and history, list of top 10 suppliers and history of the past 2 fiscal years (including current year to date) - Credit terms are set for each counterparty: The Company must set credit terms prescribed by Group according to the nature and credit standing of each counterparty.
+- Credit Risk Committee: The Company must have a Credit Risk committee, responsible for identifying, assessing, maintaining, monitoring and reporting on Insurance Operations Credit Risk (IOCR) exposures. - Debt reconciliations: Outstanding balances from the General Ledger have to be agreed to supporting documentation.
+Overdue receipts are followed up with policyholders and brokers. - Completion of due diligence activities: The Company must confirm material facts about the counterparty by reviewing several elements such as annual and quarterly financial information for the past 3 years, financial projections, capital structure, summary of current tax positions and history, list of top 10 suppliers and history of the past 2 fiscal years (including current year to date) - Credit terms are set for each counterparty: The Company must set credit terms prescribed by Group according to the nature and credit standing of each counterparty.
 These criteria and the acceptable credit terms are documented on the Insurance Operation Credit Risk policy (approved by the Board and Board Risk Committee).